 Get to know your EpiPen

 In a perfect world, you’ll take all sorts of precautions, and your child will never have an allergic reaction.
 But mistakes can happen.
 There’s also the chance of a safe food coming into contact with the allergen during cooking or preparation (called “cross-contamination” in the food allergy world) or even the slim chance of your child touching a surface with the allergen on it, like a smear of peanut butter, and then putting their hands in their mouth.
-Whatever the scenario, if your kid ends up ingesting their allergen, you’re going to need to whip out an EpiPen—and be prepared to use it.
+Whatever the scenario, if your kid ends up ingesting their allergen, you’re going to need to whip out an autoinjector—and be prepared to use it.

 If you’ve never seen one, an EpiPen looks a bit like an oversized marker with an orange tip, under which hides a needle.
+[Editor’s note: In May 2020, the pocket-sized Allerject autoinjector relaunched in Canada.]
 The epinephrine auto-injector is the go-to medicine for a serious allergic reaction because it can resolve multiple symptoms at once.
 “Epinephrine is able to act on many areas of the body to counter the effects of the allergic reaction,” says Upton.
 It’s common for parents to opt for an antihistamine like Benadryl first if the reaction doesn’t seem too bad, but Upton advises against this; among other things, antihistamines work more slowly and don’t help the breathing or blood pressure problems present in anaphylaxis.
 Your allergist should give you an allergy action plan that outlines what symptoms to look for and when to use the EpiPen.
 Generally, when your kid is showing symptoms from two body systems—say, skin and respiratory (for example, they have hives and difficulty breathing)—or if any one symptom is particularly severe, you should use the auto-injector.
 But when in doubt, just use it, says Upton.
 “It’s hard to tell how the reaction will progress, and we know that giving it earlier is better,” she explains.
 If you do use the auto-injector, you’ll need to call 911 and go to the hospital.
 But that’s not only because your kid needs to be examined after receiving epinephrine, says Upton.
 It’s also because although epinephrine will buy you time, your child may need to be treated further for the reaction.